 When you are diagnosed with a bulging disc, this means that the herniation exists, regardless of whether stress is being placed on the spine or not.
 In essence, the bulge remains even when the spine is relaxed and not bearing weight.
 If you have been diagnosed with a bulging disc, do not fear.
 This condition is so common that you are among the vast majority of the adult population in experiencing this typically non-problematic spinal alteration.
 Most bulges will not cause pain now or ever.

 Symptomatic bulges will usually resolve without any special medical attention.
-It is rather ironic that patients try so many bulging disc therapies, when in reality, only a small percentage of problematic discs will require drastic treatment or surgery.
+It is rather ironic that patients try so many bulging disc therapies, when in reality, only a small percentage of problematic disc bulges will require drastic treatment or surgery.